rap2hpoutre/fast-excel/README.md

 $collection = (new FastExcel)->import('file.xlsx');
 ```

-Import a `csv` with a specific delimiter and enclosure characters.
+Import a `csv` with specific delimiter and enclosure characters.

 ```php
 $collection = (new FastExcel)->configureCsv(';', '#')->import('file.csv');